jorbDehmel/oak/README.md

 ## Overview

 Oak is a modern, Rust-adjacent programming language.
 It uses near-standard Rust typing, without any form of memory protections.
 It is analogous to C++ with stronger macro support, modern typing, and integrated package management.
 It is named Oak because nature imagery is desperately needed in the mind of a programmer.
+If C++ is backpacking in the wilderness and Rust is a hotel, Oak is an old camper in a campground; There's electricity and a toilet, but you still have to watch out for bears.
 Oak has no target purpose; I just needed a project.

 Oak is, as of now, a translated language; Oak code is translated via the `acorn` command (see later) into `C++`. `acorn` can also compile Oak into object code, or link it to create executables.